Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/client-sdks/javascript.md

 </TabItem>
 </Tabs>

-### 2. Define an Event Logger
+### 2. Define an Assignment Logger

-The SDK requires an assignment logging callback to be passed on initialization.
-The SDK uses the logging callback to capture assignment data whenever a variation is assigned.
-The below code examples shows how to integrate the SDK with [Segment](https://segment.com/docs/) for logging events, but you could also use any other logging system.
+The SDK requires an assignment logger to be passed on initialization.
+The SDK invokes the logger to capture assignment data whenever a variation is assigned.
+The below code example shows how to integrate the SDK with [Segment](https://segment.com/docs/) for logging events.
+You could also use your own logging system; the only requirement is that the SDK receives a `logAssignment` function.

-Define an implementation of the Eppo `AssignmentLogger` interface:
+Define an implementation of the Eppo `AssignmentLogger` interface.
+This interface has one function: `logAssignment`.

 ```javascript
 import { IAssignmentLogger } from '@eppo/js-client-sdk';